STILL LIFE

 SERIES OF ANALOG PHOTOGRAPHS

-In this project, I paid special attention to artificial flowers — markers of abandonment and perfunctory ritual.
+In this project, I paid special attention to artificial flowers, markers of abandonment and perfunctory ritual.
 They became a point of entry into reflections on the boundaries between personal and collective memory, and on memories that were never allowed to fully form.
-The series of 35mm analog Still Lifes is a documentary record of loss, an act of appropriating someone else’s memory.
-All prints are handmade.
-The archival texture of the prints restores the materiality of loss, allowing memory to remain imperfect.

-The printing process itself becomes a bodily intervention in history — a gesture of resistance to forgetting.
+The printing process itself becomes a bodily intervention in history, a gesture of resistance to forgetting.
 As the image passes through the hands, personal memory gains form and becomes a foundation for a new, undisciplined collectivity.
-All the works were scanned from hand-printed analog photographs — the process itself is an inseparable part of the statement.
+All the works were scanned from hand-printed analog photographs, the process itself is an inseparable part of the statement.